chinamike65/hugo-tuolesi/content/book3/book3en.md

 Studying the Buddhadharma, reciting the Buddha, reciting mantras, chanting sutras, and repenting are all countermeasures for negative karma.
 If the karma is not dealt with in time, it will grow rapidly.

 Therefore, every night we have to repent of the karma we created that day.
-If we do not repent, the karma will increase by an equal amount.
+If we do not repent, the karmic load will double.

 341

-For example, if one kills one ant today, but does not repent before going to bed at night, tomorrow will become the karma of killing two ants, four the day after tomorrow, eight the day after tomorrow, and sixteen the next day.
-In this way, after five days, there will be to kill thirty-two ants.
+For example, if one kills one ant today, but does not repent before going to bed at night, tomorrow will become the karma of killing two ants, four the day after tomorrow, eight the day after, and sixteen the next day.
+In this way, after five days, there will be the karma of killing thirty-two ants.

 The karma multiplies every day, which is terrifying.

-Therefore, every day before going to bed, we should recite thirty-five Buddha repentance texts, or twenty-one hundred-syllable mantras to prevent the growth of karma.
+Therefore, every day before going to bed, we should recite thirty-five Buddha confession texts, or twenty-one hundred-syllable mantras to prevent the growth of karma.

 If you learn the Vajrasattva repentance method, and you can think and visualize rationally, and then recite the hundred-syllable mantra 100,000 times, all karmic obstacles can be eliminated.